 Pre-insurance placing services

-We will help you assess your risks and develop insurance specifications to submit to a potential insurer or insurers.
+We will declare what insurances you require to a potential insurer or insurers.

 Insurance placing services

-We will seek quotes from a potential external insurer or insurers and as your agent bind coverage with the selected insurer or insurers for the pool of risks of which you and other Insureds are the constituents in accordance with your instructions.
+We/ our brokers will seek quotes from a potential external insurer or insurers and confirm coverage with the selected insurer or insurers for the pool of risks of which you and other Insured Members are the constituents in accordance with your declaration/s.

 Post-insurance placing services